alejandrohdezma/sbt-ci/README.md

 - At least **1** pull request review from a code-owner.
 - Pull-request branches should be **up-to-date** with **master**.
-- Both the [ci.yml workflow](https://github.com/alejandrohdezma/.github/blob/master/workflows/ci.yml) and the [pr-labeler.yml workflow](https://github.com/alejandrohdezma/.github/blob/master/workflows/pr-labeler.yml) should pass correctly.
+- The [ci.yml workflow](https://github.com/alejandrohdezma/.github/blob/master/workflows/ci.yml) should pass correctly.

 > Admins will be allowed to bypass this protection and merge PRs on any condition.